 Another way to lock your suitcase is to use zip ties, which are cheap enough that you won’t mind if the TSA has to slice them off.
 Just remember to pack a small pair of scissors in an outside pocket of the suitcases.

 Some travelers prefer to wrap their suitcases in plastic, which not only makes bags harder to break into but also protects their exterior from dings and keeps them from bursting open if a zipper fails.
 This service is offered at select airports by companies such as Seal & Go and Secure Wrap.
 Though security agents will cut off the plastic if they need to inspect your luggage more closely, some wrapping services offer a complimentary rewrap post-security.
+One disadvantage to this method: By generating so much plastic, it’s the least environmentally friendly way to protect your bag.

 More from SmarterTravel: